 Ground beef is rarely cooked without seasoning in Morocco, even when shaping kefta into large patties to serve as hamburgers.
-The addition of Moroccan spices and herbs to the meat helps elevate a routine hamburger into a memorable meal.
+The addition of Moroccan spices and herbs to the meat helps transform a routine hamburger into a memorable meal.
 Grilling the meat will add even more flavor.

 The recipe below reflects my preference for reducing standard kefta seasoning by about half when serving hamburgers with American toppings on soft rolls.
 If you'd like to try more intense Moroccan seasoning, follow the Kefta Kebabs Recipe and shape the meat into patties.

 - Homemade Ketchup

 For best flavor, allow time for the seasoned hamburger mix to rest before cooking.
 It can be prepared a day in advance.

 - 2 lb./1 kg ground beef (can use half lamb, if desired)